-NOTE 7.
+NOTE 6.
 COMPENSATED ABSENCES

-Beginning in fiscal year 2016, qualified employees are entitled to accumulate personal leave at the rate of 160 hours per year.
+Qualified employees are entitled to accumulate personal leave at the rate of 160 hours per year.
 A maximum of 24 hours of such accumulated annual leave may be carried forward into the beginning of the fiscal year and any excess is lost.
 When employees terminate, they are not compensated for accumulated unpaid personal leave.

-NOTE 8.
+NOTE 7.
 RISK MANAGEMENT